Sing With Us

 Dues are $40 per season and are due by the third rehearsal of the season.
 Checks should be made payable to SMFC and submitted to Section Manager.

 All sheet music required for participation in SMFC will be assigned through the Music Librarian.
 All sheet music remains the property of SMFC and is to be returned in usable condition at the end of the concert season to remain a member in good standing.
 Marking directorial notes in music is expected, however should only be done so in pencil.
-Members withdrawing before the end of the season must return all music to the Music Librarian or a Section Manager.
+Members withdrawing before the end of the season must return all music to the Music Librarian or a Section Manager within two weeks of withdrawal.

 All members are required to use a standard black choral folder to hold music for concert performances.
 Choral folders will be made available each season for a purchase price of $10.